diaimm/astronaut/README.md

 	@Delete

 ##### Mapping for the API Path variable with @PathParam. #####
 With @PathParam, you can adopt @PathVariable value of API server.
-In other words, if you have make a dynamic url based on the values of arguments, you can configure it as it requires.
+In other words, if you have to make a dynamic url based on the values of arguments, you can configure it as it requires.

 See the Sample first.